-Federal advisory committees can be an effective method of public engagement early in the process of developing most rules subject to notice and comment.
+Federal advisory committees can be an effective tool for public engagement early in the process of developing most rules subject to notice and comment.
 As in the context of agenda setting, agencies would need to consider whether to charter a new advisory committee or to use existing advisory committees for this purpose.
-This would depend primarily on whether existing advisory committees are structured adequately to represent all of the relevant stakeholders with an interest in the matter.
+This would depend primarily on whether existing advisory committees are structured adequately to represent all of the relevant stakeholders with an interest in the matter and whether they have the necessary forms of expertise.
 If not, agencies should consider chartering new advisory committees to provide advice on particular rulemaking initiatives, especially if a potential rule would be especially significant or controversial.
 Agencies should also consider whether seeking advice from a Citizens Advisory Committee would make sense under the circumstances.
 This is most likely to be the case, once again, for rulemaking initiatives that are especially important or controversial.